Farm country comes with great aromas—fresh smells like corn pollen, newly mowed alfalfa, rain washed air, honey locust blossoms—and manure.

 Out here in farm country where we take clean air and water for granted, that’s one thing that really stinks.

-Richard Oswald is a fourth generation farmer living in Langdon, Missouri.
+Richard Oswald is a fifth-generation farmer living in Langdon, Missouri.
 He is membership and policy director for the Missouri Farmers Union.